petiaccja/Inline-Engine/README.md

 ---
 Inline Engine is a modern game engine built with latest C++ that provides/will provide solutions to existing common industrial problems:
 - Smoother Editor User Experience
-    (Achieve by our experience from multiple big engine editors + GUI lib written from scratch)
+    (Achieved by our experience from multiple big engine editors + GUI lib written from scratch)

 - Higher Performance Editor & Engine
    (Whole Editor will be async thus making you more productive + Heavy experience with optimizations )